 Sometimes the best shots are the ones that capture a candid moment and behind-the-scenes.
 Think of the goings-on in the kitchen or the host bringing the turkey to the table.

 Posed shots can get a bit repetitive and boring.
 Make sure to document everyone enjoying the festivities without taking notice of your camera.
 Don’t forget to get shots of the carving of the turkey!

 Watch for Distractions

-One of the reasons professional photoshoots can take so long is because a great deal of attention to detail is paid to minimize distractions.
+One of the reasons professional photoshoots can take so long is because a great deal of attention is paid to remove distractions.

 It’s usually the little things that can make or break a photo.
 Check the frame for anything or anyone that takes attention away from your main subject.

 Make sure everything in the photo is there to support the main idea.
 Move objects, adjust your angle or crop.

 This can mean moving around the elements within a table setting or moving dirty dishes out of the frame in a shot of Grandma making the stuffing.

 The tips in this article are really about making your Thanksgiving photography shoot a lifestyle one.